aniket414/survey-ui/README.md

 For more detail information on how to connect it with backend API, cloud hosting and running the docker container on K8s, please [click here](https://github.com/aniket414/swe645-software-development/tree/master/Assignment-3)!

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4 and [Bootstrap 5](https://getbootstrap.com).

 ## Development server